How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 Gravity Forms

-When logged into the WordPress back-end, navigate to Forms > Forms
+When logged into the WordPress back-end, navigate to Forms > Forms.

 Click Edit on the form you want to modify.
 Then navigate to Settings > Notifications.